johnbillion/query-monitor/README.md

 ## Scripts & Styles ##

- * Shows all enqueued scripts and styles on the current page, along with their URL and version
+ * Shows all enqueued scripts and styles on the current request, along with their URL and version
  * Shows their dependencies and dependents, and alerts you to any broken dependencies

 ## Languages ##